NUDE PHOTOGRAPHY COURSE

 Studio set up – you’ll be taught how to set up the studio for a nude art shoot including backdrops, props and lighting for your mood or style.

 Composition Techniques – understand the compositional elements of a photograph and how they can be used to create stronger images

 Filters – understand the effects and appropriate use of different filters for different types of photography (fashion, portrait, landscape etc)

 During this 8-sessions long Nude Photography Course, students will be introduced to the work of key practitioners and will have the opportunity to work with individual subjects.
 We will focus on the importance of light and how to control it, as well as the relationship between photographer and the subject.
 The resulting images can then be used as a foundation for a personal portfolio.

 Students will learn the foundations of nude photography through talks, demonstrations and practical exercises.
 Students are also expected to perform some specific homework before each lesson.
-The course is divided into eight lessons, one every two weeks and five home project assignments.
+The course is divided into eight lessons and five home project assignments.